IKNL/cookiecutter-data-science-iknl/{{ cookiecutter.repo_name }}/README.md

     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── documents      <- Articles, written reports, etc.
+    │      └── paper       <- LaTeX template for a paper
     │   └── figures        <- Generated graphics and figures to be used in reporting │   └── posters        <- Typically for conferences │   └── presentations  <- Usually PowerPoints (and their corresponding PDF)